sloweax/sockc/README.md

     -t, --target host         determines proxy validity by succesfully connecting to host (default: google.com:443)
     -u, --unique              don't scan the same proxy url twice -w, --timeout seconds     proxy connection timeout.
-0 for no timeout (default:
-                              10)
-    file                      test proxies from file. if no file is provided it is read from stdin
+0 for no timeout. it does not count -x connection time (default: 10) -x, --proxy url           use proxy to connect to proxy file                      test proxies from file. if no file is provided it is read from stdin
 ```